Erdogan is a 'family' in Turkey's conservative heartland - ExBulletin

 Speaking from his tailoring workshop, Bulent Hacihasanoglu said some people in small villages were too scared to vote differently “for fear of being blacklisted”.

-Hacihasanoglu still openly supports Kilicdaroglu and his promise of a “return to parliamentary rule”, which Erdogan ended after a 2017 constitutional referendum that granted the president sweeping powers.
+Hacihasanoglu still openly supports Kilicdaroglu and his pledge to “return to parliamentary rule”, which Erdogan ended after a 2017 constitutional referendum that granted the president sweeping powers.

 But Yolcu insisted Bayburt residents have always been loyal, arguing that ‘no incident’ occurred in the province during a military coup in 1980 and large anti-government protests in 2013 that shook Turkey.